darkivist/Final-Project-Group1/Code/README.md

 tensorboard_onnx.py - Script snippet to generate tensorboard output and onnx model layer visualization.

 dataclass.py - Code snippet to build custom training datasets.
 Ultimately incorporated with final training scripts.

+Note that all code in legacy directory was written but ultimately not used.